-- The first parameter gives the name of the variable to be restricted. - The remaining parameters are a list of possible allowed values for this variable.
+- The first parameter gives the name of the variable to be restricted. - The second parameter is a possible allowed value for this variable. - The third parameter must be the "%help:" keyword. - The fourth parameter is the help string for this value.